 A Quintillion is a number with 18 zeros.
 It’s one billion times one billion.

 To put the size of that number into context, there are 8 billion people in the world.
-If we are rounding up and we say (for ease of calculations as we are not all mathematicians) that there are ALMOST 9.2 billion people in the world then every single person on the planet would have to submit one billion March Madness bracket entries in order to cover all eventual outcomes.
+Imagine if we rounded up slightly and said that there are ALMOST 9.2 billion people in the world.
+This would mean that everyone on the planet would have to submit one billion March Madness bracket entries in order to cover all eventual outcomes.
+Yes, it’s that crazy.

-It is for this reason that legendary financier Warren Buffett was quite happy to offer $1 billion to anyone who completed a perfect March Madness bracket as he knew the odds were still hugely in his favor.
+It is for this reason that legendary financier Warren Buffett was quite happy to offer $1 billion to anyone who completed a perfect March Madness bracket.
+He knew the odds were still hugely in his favor.

 9.2 Quintillion Compared to Other Measurements

 - The smallest standard unit of time is one second.
-9.2 quintillion seconds is 21 times the age of our universe
+So, 9.2 quintillion seconds is 21 times the age of our universe.

 - The smallest standard unit of money is one penny.
-9.2 quintillion pennies is 858 times the total world economy
+Therefore, 9.2 quintillion pennies is 858 times the total world economy.

 - Bowling a perfect game (odds of 1 in 11,500)